Mumtaz Ahmed Khan (humanitarian): Family

 Khan was born to an advocate father, Yousuf Ismail Khan, and Sadat-un-Nissa Begum, a BA holder; both his parents being graduates from the Aligarh Muslim University.
 He had one sibling, his sister Naseem Firdous, who has had intellectual disability since birth.

 He married Zarin Taj on 27 December 1964 in Bangalore in an arranged marriage set up by their families, who knew one another prior to the marriage.

 His maternal grandfather was considerably well off.
 After inheriting from him, Khan moved to Bangalore from Tiruchirappalli, liquidating his assets as he set up a surgical practice in 1965.

 Education

 Khan did his MBBS at Madras University, Chennai in 1963.
 After getting married he continued his postgraduate studies, M.S. specializing in surgery at Stanley Medical College, Chennai.

 Al Ameen Movement

-At the age of 31, in 1966 Khan founded the Al-Ameen Movement.
-Al-Ameen movement is currently running 250+ educational institutions with more than 2.5 lakhs students across the country.
+At the age of 31, in 1966 Khan founded the Al-Ameen Movement, Al-which runs 250+ educational institutions with more than 2.5 lakhs students across the country.
 Starting from Pre-Nursery School, it has all types of educational institutes including medical & engineering colleges.
-He had decided to name it The Bangalore Educational Society, but was advised against this by his friend Khader Hussein, who suggested Al-Ameen Educational Society as a reference to the title given to Prophet Muhammad and which meant The Trustworthy.
-Hussein later became the principal of Saboo Siddiq Polytechnic, Bombay.

-Abbasiya Begum, a female member of the Karnataka Legislative Council, was elected the first chairperson of this society.
+Abbasiya Begum, a member of the Karnataka Legislative Council, was elected the first chairperson of this society.